-For this week's Kitchen Tip, I thought we would discuss homemade whipped cream.
-I love it!
-And nothing really compares to it...definitely not the stuff that comes in a can or a tub.
-Although I have been known to use those for recipes and to have a can hanging out in our refrigerator for ice cream or pudding.
-But, when company comes, I make real, good old-fashioned whipped cream.
-It's easy and really does taste so much better than the store purchased "whipped" creams.
+For this week's tip, I thought we would discuss how to makehomemade whipped cream.
+I really love and think nothing compares to it; especially when you compare it to the stuff that comes in a can or a tub.
+Although I have been known to use those for recipes here on the BLOG.

 1 cup heavy whipping cream